10 Best Cordless Circular Saws in 2023 – Top Picks & Reviews

 Buyer’s Guide – Choosing the Best Cordless Circular Saw

-Before you commit to a cordless circular saw versus a corded model, be sure to think about the pros and cons of both sides.
-Neither one is inherently better, but either corded or cordless saws can be superior for certain people, jobs, or sites.
+Before purchasing a cordless circular saw, consider the pros and cons of cordless and corded models.
+Neither is inherently better, but corded or cordless saws can be superior for certain people, jobs, or sites.
 Here’s a quick rundown on the corded versus cordless choice.

 Cordless saws have smaller blades, which limits their cut depth.
-Bigger blades require stronger power sources to work efficiently, so they’re most often going to be corded.
+Bigger blades require more robust power sources to work efficiently, so they’re most often going to be corded.
 If you anticipate having to make a lot of deep cuts, think twice about buying a cordless circular saw.

 - Blades for wood come with clearly defined teeth, from over 100 small ones down to 24 large ones.
 A few large teeth are best for bigger, rougher cuts, while many smaller teeth make it easier to be smooth and precise.
 Having more teeth generally makes a blade better at crosscuts, while having fewer makes it best at rip cuts.
-Wood blades are also suitable for cutting through plastic, as long as you take it slow.
+Wood blades are also suitable for cutting through plastic if you take it slow.

-- Blades for stone, concrete, and other masonry are also called “abrasion blades.”
-They have no teeth, instead of cutting with an abrasive material that’s a lot like sandpaper.
+- Blades for stone, concrete, and other masonry are called “abrasion blades.”
+They have no teeth but cut the workpiece with an abrasive material that’s a lot like sandpaper.
 Coarser abrasion blades can saw through concrete and brick, while finer blades are good for cutting tile.

 - Blades for cutting metal are also toothless but have channels built-in for dissipating heat.

-Once you’ve got the right type of blade, there are a few other points to consider.
+Once you have the right blade, there are a few other points to consider.

 - Blade material.
 Most blades are made of steel.
 Some are carbide-tipped, which makes them last longer but cost more.
-The most durable and expensive blades are tipped with industrial diamond.
+The most durable and expensive blades are tipped with industrial diamonds.

 - Kerf.
 This refers to the width of the cut.
-Blades with a thin kerf cut through less material at a time, meaning it takes less power to move the blade through the wood.
-This makes thin-kerf blades ideal for cordless circular saws, which have a very low horsepower on average.
+Blades with a thin kerf cut through less material at a time, meaning moving the blade through the wood takes less power.
+This makes thin-kerf blades ideal for cordless circular saws, which have a low horsepower on average.
 A thinner kerf means less chance of bogging down mid-cut.

 - Size.
 You can save money on circular blades by getting a miter saw and table saw that accept the same size blades as your cordless circular saw.

 - Ease of switching blades.
-If you’re planning to cut multiple materials with several different blades, look for a circular saw that makes it easy to switch the blades out.
-Newer saws have blade-release switches, but on older saws, you might have to loosen some bolts.
+If you plan to cut multiple materials with several blades, look for a circular saw that makes it easy to switch the blades out.
+Newer saws have blade-release switches, but you might have to loosen the bolts on older ones.
 Some saws come with an attached wrench to make this easier.

 With a cordless saw, you can only work for as long as your battery lasts.
-While some batteries are stronger than others, factors other than power capacity influence how long you’ll be able to use your saw.
+While some batteries are stronger than others, factors other than power capacity influence how long you can use your saw.

-- If you’re working continuously, the battery will die faster than it will if you take breaks.
+- If you’re working continuously, the battery will die faster than if you take breaks.

-- You can use the saw for longer if you charge the battery to full.
+- You can use the saw for longer if you charge the battery completely.

 - Rechargeable batteries have an expiration date.
 However, good habits prolong their lives.
-Recharge your saw’s battery regularly, and try to never leave it in the charger for too long after it’s finished.
+Recharge your saw’s battery regularly, and never leave it in the charger for too long after it’s finished.

 - Replace the battery every 2–3 years.

-When buying a cordless circular saw, pay some attention to how it feels to use.
+When buying a cordless circular saw, pay attention to how it feels.
 Is it easy to grip?
-How heavy is it, especially if you need to use it above your head, or in a tight spot?
+How heavy is it, especially if you need to use it above your head or in a tight spot?

-While shopping, you might not notice things like the comfort of the grip, or whether it’s hard to reach the safety and the trigger with one hand.
+While shopping, you might not notice the comfort of the grip or whether it’s hard to reach the safety and the trigger with one hand.
 We guarantee you will notice those things after a weekend of crosscutting.
-A bit of thought now can save a lot of cramping later.

 Don’t buy any circular saw that doesn’t have these two safety features.